Cheese has gotten a bad rap for a long time, but the curious thing is this: most research shows that the benefits of cheese far outweigh any risks.

 Humans like to categorize foods as good or bad foods, but as it turns out, it is never that simple.

-We have different genes, exposures, thousands of different compounds in our diet that make it so that no single natural foods are either inherently good or bad.
+We have different genes, exposures, and thousands of different compounds in our diet that make it so that no single natural food is either inherently good or bad.

 Opponents and proponents of cheese have the following arguments.

 - Have too much-saturated fat

 Here are some basic facts about cheese history, cheese making, types of cheeses, benefits of eating cheese, risks of eating cheeses, and more.